Media & Broadcast - Research

 PhD in Media and Broadcast (Critical Practice)

 Doctoral candidates undertaking the PhD (Critical Practice) will develop advanced, original research relating to their chosen subject.
-Particular areas of supervision include the history of broadcast media and fantastic genres.
+Particular areas of supervision include the history of broadcast media and fantastic genres, media and misinformation, gender and media, media, religion and culture, memory and nostalgia studies.

 Entry requirements